 John Macarthur is a member of several pseudo-Christian orgs, such as the National Religious Broadcasters, Alliance of Confessing Evangelicals and The Council for Biblical Manhood and Womanhood.
 When I recently called the GCC “Pastor of the Day” to confirm if Macarthur was a member of the National Association of Evangelicals (NAE), he responded, “That depends on where you’re going with this.”
 I know a Christian who recently emailed GCC to ask if Macarthur was a member of the above mentioned orgs without ever receiving a reply.

-This paper has exposed the fact that GCC has been infiltrated by the CGM.
+This paper has exposed the fact that GCC is fully on board with the Church Growth Movement.
 This was not an expose of John Macarthur’s doctrine and teachings.
 There have been several articles written detailing the true teachings as well as the false teachings, compromise, and ecumenism of John Macarthur.
-One of the better articles on Macarthur can be read here.
+One article on Macarthur can be read here.
+See also: